ikigailabs-io/ikigai/README.md

 )
 ```

-The example output shows the help text that was printed with the
+The example output shows the help text printed by
-`print(facet_types.INPUT.Imported.help())` code.
-The code returns all of the
-`Imported` facet's supported arguments which can help you determine what facet
-arguments need to be set.
+`print(facet_types.INPUT.Imported.help())`.
+This output lists all arguments
+supported by the `Imported` facet type, helping you determine which ones to set.

 ```py
 Imported: